Culture Matters

 “We were a business that needed to find new possibilities and new ways forward.
 We found that in Alastair.”
 Keith Weed, former Unilever CMO

-Difference Makers with OMD
+Difference Makers with Omnicom

 Other clients we have helped